De La Rama Steamship Company, Inc.: History

-Isidro de la Rama frist company was Hijos de la Rama founded in Talisay in the port at Iloilo City.
+Isidro de la Rama first company was Hijos de la Rama founded in Talisay in the port at Iloilo City.
 His ships and tugboats operated out of Panay island in the 1800s.
-Isidro de la Rama had four sons each had part-time swork with the company.
+Isidro de la Rama had four sons each had part-time work with the company.
 Isidro de la Rama son, Esteban de la Rama managed the firm after his father death.

 De La Rama Steamship Company very active in supporting the US with World War I, shipping needed abaca, copra and coal.
 Esteban was also a General in the Philippine army.
 Another son Hijos de la Rama worked in the firm till 1930.
 In 1930 the De la Rama Steamship Company was incorporated at Iloilo.
 De la Rama Steamship Company manager was Benito H. Lopez and Esteban as the shipping agent.
 Isidro de la Rama died on June 10, 1897.
 Before World War II the United States purchased about 80% of Philippine products exported, the main product was sugar.
 De La Rama Steamship Company Los Angeles representative was Antonio Maria Bayot.
 Nephew of the Portuguese prime minister in New York City, Luiz Francisco Meirelles was manager of the New York City office.
 Esteban de la Rama won the election to the Philippine senate in 1941.
 After the war Sergio Osmeña Jr. became president of the De La Rama Steamship Company.
 De la Rama Steamship was able to charter from the National Development Corporation (NDC) three large new ships.
 Two ships taken for the war effort were returned and they also purchased two war surplus Type C1-B cargo ships.
 Three war surplus coastal ships called "FS" ships were acquired with three -"F" cargo ships.
 To start passenger service four ship liners were acquired.
 Airlines ended the passenger service in the 1960s, but cargo shipping continued.